Cardinals vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (4-1) will take to the mound for the Rangers and make his sixth start of the season.
+- Jon Gray (6-1) will take the mound for the Rangers, his 12th start of the season.

-- In five starts this season, he's earned a quality start in two of them.

-- Dunning will look to finish five or more innings for the sixth start in a row.

 |Opponent